 I followed the store’s “care instructions” and got a plastic tank for Herman, along with some gravel and some branches for him to climb on.
 I fed Herman every day and took him out of his tank to explore.
 I also bought a brightly colored spare shell in case he grew larger and needed to switch shells.
 But Herman never grew.
 In fact, he only lived for a few months.

 I thought I was giving Herman a happy life, but in reality, I was only supporting a cruel industry that had torn him away from his home in the wild and shipped him off to a mall to be sold for profit.
 Here are seven reasons why you should never buy a hermit crab:

-1. Just about every land hermit crab sold in a souvenir shop or mall has been captured from his or her home in the wild, as hermit crabs rarely breed in captivity.
+1. Just about every land hermit crab sold in a souvenir shop, pet store, or mall has been captured from his or her home in the wild, as hermit crabs rarely breed in captivity.

 2. Hermit crabs need lots of friends!
 They thrive in large colonies, where they often sleep piled up together.
 They enjoy climbing, foraging, and exploring, and they even collaborate in teams to find food.

 3. Hermit crabs can live for more than 30 years in their natural habitats on tropical seashores, but after being purchased, most do not live for more than a few months to a year.

 4. To their caretakers, captive hermit crabs might seem to be acting normally, but over time, many crabs actually slowly die from suffocation because their modified gills require high humidity in order to breathe.

 5. Hermit crabs also are often slowly poisoned by tap water and the toxic paint adorning their shells.
 Crabs don’t care if they are orange or purple, but they pay with their lives because humans do!